Pearl Harbor memorial to remain closed through the summer

 HONOLULU (AP) — Repairs to the USS Arizona Memorial in Hawaii's Pearl Harbor are expected to keep the dock closed through the summer.

-The Honolulu Star-Advertiser reported Thursday that the National Park Service says it has awarded a $2.1 million contract for repairs that are expected to be completed in time for the next Dec.
-7, 1941, remembrance service.
+The National Park Service has awarded a $2.1 million contract for repairs that are expected to be completed in time for the next Dec.
+7, 1941, remembrance service, the Honolulu Star-Advertiser reported Thursday.

-Officials say repairs to the Honolulu landmark should be finished "by fall," but that means there will be no walk-on visitation at the Arizona memorial during the summer.
+The repairs to the Honolulu landmark should be finished "by fall," but that means there will be no walk-on visitation at the Arizona memorial during the summer, according to park officials.
+They said they are not sure exactly when full public access will be restored.

-The newspaper reports that several deadlines to reopen the memorial have passed since visitation was suspended in May 2018 after staff discovered damage to the exterior concrete caused by a malfunction in the dock's anchoring system.
+Several deadlines to reopen the memorial have passed since visitation was suspended in May 2018.
+After previously estimating the memorial could reopen by Dec.
+7, 2018, the target was pushed to the end of this month, but officials recently said that deadline would also not be met, according to the newspaper.

+Staff initially discovered minor damage to the exterior concrete of the memorial and conducted repairs, but the damage reappeared.
+Further inspection revealed the damage stemmed from a malfunction in the dock's anchoring system, which officials said allowed too much lateral movement by the 105-foot (32-meter) floating concrete structure, the newspaper reported.

 Information from: Honolulu Star-Advertiser, http://www.staradvertiser.com